 Experiential training requirements may be met through a combination of live rotations and, in many cases, through credit received for qualified previous professional work.
 The NTPD Program is fully accredited by the Accreditation Council for Pharmacy Education (ACPE).

-- The NTPD Program requires the completion of a total of 65 credit hours:
+The NTPD Program requires the completion of a total of 65 credit hours:

 - 30 credit hours of live experiential training, which is equivalent to 30 weeks of rotations.
 Opportunities are available for student to complete rotations with our best-in-class preceptors in Colorado or within their existing communities.

 Applications are accepted on a rolling basis.
 April 15 is the application deadline for fall semester and October 15 is the application deadline for spring semester.